BNXT League: Sponsorship

 On 10 September 2021, the league announced its first name sponsorship when Belgian betting company betFirst signed to become naming sponsor for three seasons.

 Competition formula

-The league consists of different stages.
-In the first stage, teams play each other home and away in the national regular season.
-After this, the teams are divided in the Elite Gold and Elite Silver group for the cross-border season.
-Next, the teams from the Elite Gold and the best team from the Elite Silver play in the national playoffs to compete for the national championships.
-At the same time the BNXT Play-offs start to determine the league winner.
+From 2021–22 to 2023–24, the league consisted of different stages.
+In the first stage, teams played each other home and away in the national regular season.
+After this, the teams were divided in the Elite Gold and Elite Silver group for the cross-border season.
+Next, the teams from the Elite Gold and the 3 best teams from the Elite Silver played in the national playoffs to compete for the national championships.
+The two winners of the national playoffs then played in the BNXT League Final.

+Starting from the 2024–25 season, the league will have a new format in which all 19 teams play each other home and away in the regular season.
+The highest ranked teams from each country play national playoffs, and the two national winners play for the BNXT championship.

 Teams

-The following 20 teams will play in the 2022–23 season:
+The following 18 teams will play in the 2025-26 season.
+All teams from the Pro Basketball League and Dutch Basketball League transferred to the BNXT League in 2021.
+The newest club to have joined the BNXT League are the Kortrijk Spurs, who joined in 2023.